sotrh/learn-wgpu/docs/showcase/compute/README.md

 }
 ```

-I ultimately decided against this method as it was more complicated, and I haven't had time to benchmark it to see if it's faster that the simple method.
+I ultimately decided against this method as it was more complicated, and I haven't had time to benchmark it to see if it's faster than the simple method.

 ## Results